 Then he’d know it still bothered her.
 She wouldn’t give him that satisfaction.

-When Sami glanced back at the house, Gray was approaching her.
+When Sami Jo glanced back at the house, Gray was approaching her.

 “What do you want, Gray?” she called over her shoulder.

 “It’s nothing I haven’t seen before.
 I can take care of myself.”
-Sami picked up a shell and cast it into the waves.
+She picked up a shell and cast it into the waves.
 A seagull overhead dive-bombed toward it in search of food.

-“Not this time.
-Trust me, people like this can be dangerous.”
+“Not this time.”
 Gray held up the blue folder.
 “Considering you’re a rather high-profile celebrity who makes public appearances, your uncle insists—”

-Sami spun to face him.
+Sami Jo spun to face him.
 His rugged features under the bright sun caught her off guard.
-In ten years, his face had weathered a bit, yet he was still arrestingly handsome.
+Six years had weathered his face a bit, yet he was still arrestingly handsome.
 Maybe even more so now.

 “Give me a break.
 I wouldn’t be surprised if this was just a stunt intended to get me extra media coverage.”

-She studied him for a moment, staring at the uncharacteristic scruff covering the dimples she knew existed in both cheeks.
-The way the sun and waves reflected in his intense stare sent every fiber of her being on fire.
+She studied him for a moment.
+Uncharacteristic scruff covered the dimples she knew existed in both his cheeks, while the sun off the waves reflected in his intense stare, making her insides flutter a bit.

-Sami straightened, not wanting to show him how much his physical presence agitated her, but he was so close, she could smell his woodsy cologne.
-She zeroed in on the short whiskers surrounding his mouth.
+Sami Jo gazed down the beach, not wanting to show him how much his physical presence agitated her.
+He was so close, she could smell his woodsy cologne and she zeroed in on the short whiskers surrounding his mouth.
 Remembering how his lips had felt—

 She crossed her arms over her chest.
 “This is nothing.
-I don’t need you.”
+It’s unnecessary.”

 Gray opened the folder, producing an item she had obviously missed.